pulkitbarad/pyspark-postgresql/README.md

 ...
 ```

-All the steps we used so far are completely reusable, meaning once we create new json metadata file with all the required information, we can load and standardize new tables without changing or redeploying the code.
+All the steps we used so far are completely reusable, meaning once we create a new json metadata file with all the required information, we can load and standardize new tables without changing or redeploying the code.

-We have only one table at this point, and most of the managed cloud data warehousing or analysis services are columnar.
-So it makes sense to use the data in it's denormalize form.
-If we normalize the table, it is very likely that we will end up joining them in the end to perform the analysis and most of the distributed and parallel computing frameworks do not perform well in such cases.
+We have only one table at this point, and data stored in Amazon Redshift or Apache Parquet files or Google Bigquery are columnar.
+So it makes sense to use the data in it's denormalized form.
+If we normalize the table, it is very likely that we will end up joining them in the end to perform the analysis.
+For most of the distributed and parallel computing frameworks join of large tables is an expensive operation.
-Hence, we will keep the table in the denormalized form as it is in Standardized layer until we discover there are more entities to be added in the data model.
+Hence, we will keep the table in the denormalized form as it is in Standardized layer until we discover more entities in the model.

-However, it is also possible that some downstream application would like to access smaller/aggregated form of the data at a much lower latency than what Spark can offer.
+However, it is also possible that some downstream applications would like to access smaller/aggregated form of the data at a much lower latency than what Spark can offer.
 For, all such downsteam systems, we will create export of subsets of data into postgresql.
+The aggregated table we have is such an example.

-Postgresql database container in our design can be thought as a Amazon Redshift in a real-world use case.
-Since rest of our data is stored in S3, we can use Amazon Redshift spectrum to access both data stored in S3 and in Redshift.
+Postgresql database container in our design can be replaced with services like  Amazon Redshift.
+Since the rest of our data is stored in S3, we can use Amazon Redshift spectrum to access both data stored in S3 and in Redshift.
 This use case is also possible in Google Bigquery with help of external tables on top of data stored in Google Cloud Storage.

 ```python